ccharon/docs/tar_xz_beschleunigen.md

 -f /backup/root-$(date +"%Y%m%d%H%m%S").tar.xz *
 ```
 .bash_history is excluded as tar sometimes prints an error that the file was modified while being read
+--exclude=backup without /* is correct as not even the dir should be archived